vlothec/TRASH/README.md

 ### A bit longer:
 Download and unpack TRASH.v1.0.zip and run TRASH_install.sh.
 This will allow to control whether R packages will be downloaded to a system-default directory or TRASH directory (as in the pre-installed version).
 Downloaded libraries will be of specific version, which might cause problems if other versions are already installed.

-Adding --def flag to the TRASH_install.sh command will use of default R library path to install new packages.
+Adding --def flag to the TRASH_install.sh command will use the default R library path to install new packages.
 This will force the use of --def flag each time TRASH is run!
 ```
 wget --no-check-certificate --content-disposition https://github.com/vlothec/TRASH/TRASH.v1.0.pck.zip
 gunzip TRASH.v1.0.zip